 Section 7.01 Manufacture and Supply by Sonus.
 Until such time (if any) as Schering shall exercise its option to assume responsibility for manufacture and supply of Product pursuant to Section 7.05 below, Sonus shall be responsible for CMC/Manufacturing of Product (including management of Third Party contractors and suppliers) but subject to all other provisions of this Agreement.
 From the Execution Date of this Agreement, Sonus shall manufacture, or arrange for manufacture of Product and supply Product to Schering or to Schering's designee for use in connection with Development and for the Commercialization of the Product in each applicable country of the Territory.
 Sonus will not enter into any Third Party contract relating to the manufacture of the Product without Schering's consent, which shall not be unreasonably withheld or delayed.
-All CMC/Manufacturing plans, the implementation of such plans, and all changes to manufacture of have manufactured the Product pursuant to Section 7.05 below, Schering shall be responsible, at its own cost, for all capital expenditures incurred by Schering in scaling up manufacture of the Product or establishing new manufacturing facilities for the Product to the extent such activities are not included in the CMC/Manufacturing Plan and Budget.
+All CMC/Manufacturing plans, the implementation of such plans, and all changes to manufacturing plans and processes shall be subject to the approval of the Steering Committee.
+Regardless of whether Schering exercises its option to manufacture or have manufactured the Product pursuant to Section 7.05 below, Schering shall be responsible, at its own cost, for all capital expenditures incurred by Schering in scaling up manufacture of the Product or establishing new manufacturing facilities for the Product to the extent such activities are not included in the CMC/Manufacturing Plan and Budget.

-[] CONFIDENTIAL PORTIONS OMITTED AND FILED SEPARATELY WITH THE COMMISSION
+CONFIDENTIAL PORTIONS OMITTED AND FILED SEPARATELY WITH THE COMMISSION